the-monoid/Homelab/README.md

 ## Plex Setup

-Plex should be accessible, but since it's running inside a Docker container, accessing its web UI can be tricky.
+Plex should be accessible, but since it's running on a bridged network, accessing its web UI can be tricky.

 * **Access token:** You can set up an access token to manage Plex from outside the container.
 * **Port forwarding:** You can expose the Plex port (32400) directly from the container to your host machine.